Ember Tetras are fun little fish that get along well with other fish. They’re one of the best additions for a community tank.

 - Will Angelfish eat ember tetras?

 - Can I put Neon Tetras with ember tetras?

 - Can Ember tetras live in Blackwater?

 - Do Ember Tetras need filters?

 - How often do Ember Tetras reproduce?

 - How long does it take for an Ember Tetra egg to hatch?

 Overview of the Ember Tetra

-The Ember Tetra, also known as the Fire Tetra, is a freshwater fish from the Characidae family found in slow-flowing rivers of Central-Western Brazil.
+The Ember Tetra (Hyphessobrycon amandae), also known as the Fire Tetra, is a freshwater fish from the Characidae family found in slow-flowing rivers of Central-Western Brazil.

 Characiformes are one of the most diverse orders of freshwater fish with over 2000 species within 19 families.
 They are unquestionably among the most attractive freshwater fish.